00svd00/Bloody.NET/README.md

-# Bloody.NET
+# Vulcan.NET
-A dotnet library to control Bloody B930 keyboard, forked from Vulcan.NET
+dotnet library to control RGB on Roccat Vulcan 100 and 120